-- 1. Developing a strategic vision that charts the company's long-term direction, a mission statement that describes the company's purpose, and a set of core values to guide the pursuit of the vision and mission. - 2.
-Setting objectives for measuring the company's performance and tracking its progress in moving in the intended long-term direction. - 3.
-Crafting a strategy for advancing the company along the path management has charted and achieving its performance objectives. - 4.
-Executing the chosen strategy efficiently and effectively. - 5.
-Monitoring developments, evaluating performance, and initiating corrective adjustments in the company's vision and mission statement, objectives, strategy, or approach to strategy execution in light of actual experience, changing conditions, new ideas, and new opportunities.
+- 1. Developing a strategic vision-that charts the company's long-term direction, a mission statement that describes the company's purpose, and a set of core values to guide the pursuit of the vision and mission. - 2.
+Strategic Management-to measure the company's performance and track its progress in moving in the intended long-term direction. - 3.
+Crafting a strategy-for advancing the company along the path management has charted and towards achieving its performance objectives. - 4.
+Executing the chosen strategy-both efficiently and effectively. - 5.
+Monitoring developments-evaluating performance and initiating corrective adjustments in the company's vision and mission statement, objectives, strategy, or approach to strategy execution-in light of actual experience, changing conditions, new ideas, and new opportunities.

-AACSB: Analytical Thinking AACSB: Knowledge Application Blooms: Remember Difficulty: 2 Medium
+AACSB: Analytical Thinking AACSB: Knowledge Application Blooms: Remember

-Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
+Learning Objective: 02-01 Why it is critical for company managers to have a clear strategic vision of where a company needs to head.

-- 82. Define and briefly explain what is meant by each of the following terms.
+- 90. Define and briefly explain what is meant by each of the following terms.

 - a) strategic vision

 - b) stretch objectives

 - c) strategic objective

 - d) balanced scorecard

 - e) strategic intent